 Here’s how we estimate the two disease risks and lifestyle changes that can help reduce your risk.

-The My Nightingale gives you over 20 different results — such as cholesterol values, triglycerides, blood sugar, inflammation omega-3 and 6 and more — to help you track and improve different areas of health with just one blood test.
+The My Nightingale gives you over 20 different results — such as cholesterol values, triglycerides, blood sugar, inflammation omega-3 and 6 and more — to help you track and improve different health areas with just one blood test.

 The two disease risk estimates are part of the Heart Age and Diabetes Resistance health indicator results.